Shouniko – Japanese Tapa

 Tuna Belly Ceviche Recipe

-This a delicious fish recipe considering there is no ‘cooking’ (application of heat) required.
+This is a delicious fish recipe considering there is no ‘cooking’ (application of heat) required.
 It is a good starter served with fresh green salad.
 It healthy, full of protein and omega 3.

 Tuna in Creamy Mustard Sauce Recipe